The trend of building new golf courses in the most rugged, remote and outlandish locations in America continues.

 Courses: Quarry at Giants Ridge.
 Legend course at Giants Ridge.
 Wilderness at Fortune Bay.

 Resorts: The Superior National Forest in the Iron Range of Minnesota has attracted outdoor lovers for decades.
-Golf came roaring onto the scene from 1997-2004 with the construction of three courses designed by Jeff Brauer and now managed by Troon Golf.
+Golf came roaring onto the scene from 1997-2004 with the construction of three courses designed by Jeff Brauer.
+Giants Ridge is managed by Troon Golf.
 The Quarry, the state's top public course, was built on the site of an old sand and gravel mining operation in Biwabik, Minn.
 It is served by the 67-room Lodge at Giants Ridge, along with one- to four-bedroom condos.
-The Wilderness at Fortune Bay in Tower, Minn., roams the shores of Lake Vermilion.
+The Wilderness at Fortune Bay, a KemperSports-managed facility in Tower, Minn., roams the shores of Lake Vermilion.
 The 173-room casino hotel features 25,000 square feet of gaming.
 The biggest gamble will be anybody who books a fall trip hoping to see the leaves changing color and getting gob-smacked by unpredictable weather instead.

 Sugarloaf Mountain Resort, Carrabassett Valley, Maine